Gouravkumar08/Library_Frontend/README.md

 npm run build
 ```

-Then upload the `build/` directory to your hosting platform.
+Then upload the `build/` folder to your chosen hosting provider.